-1. All employees, except trades (Grade X) and those in a per diem pay status shall be permitted four (4) days off with pay each fiscal year.
+- 1. All employees, except non-union, trades (Grade X) and those in a per diem pay status shall be permitted four (4) days off with pay each fiscal year.
 Employees may be permitted these four (4) days off with pay for personal leave for such occurrences as observance of a religious holiday or for other personal reasons.
-Such personal days shall not be used in increments of less than onehalf (1/2) day at a time, unless otherwise stated in the County's Time and Attendance Policy.

-- 2. Employees entitled to receive such leave shall accrue 1.24 hours of personal days per pay period.
+Such personal days shall not be used in increments of less than one-half (1/2) day at a time, unless otherwise stated in the County's Time and Attendance Policy. - 2.
+Employees entitled to receive such leave shall accrue 1.24 hours of personal days per pay period.
 Two (2) personal days may be used for observance of religious holidays prior to accrual, to be paid back in the succeeding accrual periods.
 No more than four (4) personal days may be used in a fiscal year. - 3.
 Personal days shall not be used as additional vacation leave, unless otherwise approved by the Supervisor.
-If the health of an employee warrants prolonged absence from duty, the employee will be permitted to combinepersonal days, sick leave, and vacation leave. - 4.
+If the health of an employee warrants prolonged absence from duty, the employee will be permitted to combine personal days, sick leave, and vacation leave. - 4.
 Personal days may not be used consecutively unless approved by the Department Head. - 5.
 Personal days off shall be scheduled in advance to be consistent with operating necessities and the convenience of the employee, subject to Department Head approval. - 6.
 No more than one (1) personal day may be carried over to the next fiscal year. - 7.
-Severance of employment shall terminate all rights to accrued personal days.
+Severance of employment shall terminate all rights to accrued personal days. - 8.
+Non-union employees who will no longer accrue personal days but will retain no more than eight (8) hours of earned personal day time may use it until the end of the first quarter of Fiscal Year 2024.